 - Language skills in L1 and L2 (self-assessment)

 - Gender roles

-To get an as precise picture as possible of the social integration, we will capture the integration in the school class as well as friendship relations outside of schools.
-In addition, we will measure formal and informal contacts in different contexts.
+To get as precise a picture as possible of social integration, we capture young people's integration in their school classes as well as friendship relations outside of school.
+In addition, we measure formal and informal contacts in different contexts.

 - Ego-centered networks of best friends

-- Contacts to groups of the won and other ethnic origin in different contexts (eg. Schools, clubs, neighborhood)
+- Contact to groups of the own and other ethnic origin in different contexts (e.g., schools, clubs, neighborhood)

-Finally, in the section about the identification integration, we will ask the pupils how far the pupils identify with the country they are living in, and how far they accept the norms and values of this country.
+Finally, in the section about identification integration, we ask respondents how much they identify with the country they are living in, and how accepting they are of the norms and values of that country.

 - Values and attitudes towards the integration of minorities

-- Return tendencies and return orientations of the pupils with an immigrant background
+- Return tendencies and return orientations of students with an immigrant background

 The lists above are only some examples for measures included in the CILS4EU data.
 A complete overview of the variables contained in the data can be found in the codebooks.
 You can download the codebooks and other documentation for all available waves here.